Yousseffekramy/ESP32_Examples/Mosquito.md

 ## Installation
 1- Download the broker from ![here](https://drive.google.com/file/d/1SD-kV9AA8u5YRWwkjpYQbh_VABFwUCq9/view?usp=drive_link)

 2- Install the file there through click `Next` till the end.

-3- Don't forget to know the installed file path
+3- Don't forget to know the installed file path.

 ## Network Configuration
 1- Open the installed file path.

 2- Create a text file named test.conf under the Mosquitto folder (C:\Program Files\mosquitto).

 3- Open the created file, and write the following commands:

     ```
     listener 1883
     allow_anonymous true
     ```

 4- change the directory using this code

     ```
     cd C:\Program Files\mosquitto
     mosquitto -c test.conf -v
     ```

     ▪ -c test.conf: Specifies a configuration file for the Mosquitto broker.
     ▪ -v: Enables verbose mode to provide additional information and logging.

 5- For Getting Broker IP: Open CMD window and write `ipconfig` to get the broker IP.

 We will use Python Client to operate the network we need in MQTT.
 We will install `The Paho Python Client` provides a client class with support for MQTT.